Chapter 22: Playground Chat

 Ignoring the flat look the fox gave her, she resocketed the Fire Emerald back into her weapon and then handed the Restore Emerald back to Tails.
 “Now, let’s keep going.
 We’re almost there.”

 She stared wistfully at the swingset, remembering the times her mother would bring her to play with the other children.
 She cleared her head and turned towards the massive metal doors on the other side of the playground.
 “Over there is the checkpoint between Sectors 6 and 7,” she said.
 “The path next to it leads to the Wall Market, which is where we’re heading to.
-I don’t think my friend will be up yet for the ID card, so let’s take a break here.”
+I don’t think my friend will be up for a while yet, so, let’s take a break here.”

 “Sure,” Tails nodded.

-Tails watched as Cosmo suddenly raced to the slide, climbed up to the top and sat on the very top.
+Tails watched as Cosmo suddenly raced to the slide, climbed up and then sat on the very top of the structure.
 She waved down to the fox and patted the space beside her.
 “Over here!” she called.

 “So, I guess when you get your ID card, you’ll head back to your old life?”
 Cosmo asked.

 “Hmm… probably,” Tails responded distantly.
-He looked back to her suddenly.
+He looked back at her suddenly.
 “Have you used a fake ID yourself?”